Employment Agreement Template, Free Download 2026

 Restrictive Covenants

-If applicable, include post-employment non-compete, non-solicitation, and non-recruitment provisions with enforceable scope, geographic boundaries, and duration.
+If applicable, include post-employment non-compete form, non-solicitation, and non-recruitment provisions with enforceable scope, geographic boundaries, and duration.
 Address whether these restrictions apply regardless of how employment terminates or only in specific scenarios.
 In states with non-compete restrictions, ensure compliance with notice periods, income thresholds, and garden leave requirements.

 Dispute Resolution and Governing Law